How to Integrate Applications

 Automatically add responses from Google Forms, etc., to Trello.

-Create a Trello card when an event is added to the calendar
+Create a card in Trello when an event is added to the calendar

-Automatically create a Trello card when an event is added to Google Calendar or Outlook Calendar.
+Automatically create a card in Trello when an event is added to Google Calendar or Outlook Calendar.

 Add a record to the database when a card is registered in Trello